tonywu6/mdbookkit/docs/src/permalinks/features.md

 > [preprocess its style sheet](../../app/build/build.ts#L13-25).

-By default, links to files under your book's `src/` directory are not converted, since mdBook already [copies them to build output][mdbook-src-build], but this is configurable using the [`always-link`](configuration.md#always-link) option.
+By default, links to files under your book's `src/` directory are not converted, since mdBook already [copies them to build output][mdbook-src-build].
+This is configurable using the [`always-link`](configuration.md#always-link) option.

+## Versioning

+Permalinks are **versioned using the tag name or hash** of the commit from which the book was built.
+Your links remain consistent with their source commit even as content in your repository changes over time.

 ## Repo URL auto-discovery